On the sum of $L1$ influences

+Beside the main contribution of this paper, which is the proof of Theorem \ref{th:1}, we believe the second significant contribution of this work lies in the new definitions and techniques introduced on the way to the final result.
+The main technical machinery used in the proof of Theorem \ref{th:1} is presented in Section \ref{sec:proof-overview}.
+There we define and analyze an auxiliary operator $\MS$, whose properties allow us to relate the total $L_1$ influence to a more tractable quantity $\mathcal I_p(f)$.
+The above operators and quantities turn out to be quite natural from a mathematical point of view, and understanding their properties could be useful elsewhere.
+Once the auxiliary quantities and operators are introduced and their properties investigated, Theorem \ref{th:1} follows rather quickly.
+Almost all the main ingredients of the proof are already present in Section \ref{sec:proof-overview}; the missing technical details are presented in Section \ref{sec:homg} and \ref{sec:general} and in the appendix to complete the proof.

-In section \ref{max_deviation_section}, we show how we can use the inequality above to prove the following result of Erd\"{o}s, Goldberg and Pach \cite{erdos} on the cut-deviation of the graphs. \begin{Theorem} Given a graph $G=(V,E)$ with density $\rho_G= |E|/\binom{n}{2}$ there always exists a cut $(S,S^c)$ such that
+After establishing Theorem \ref{th:1}, we apply this theorem to give a new proof of the following theorem of Erd\H{o}s, Goldberg and Pach from graph theory: \begin{theorem}[Erd\H{o}s et al.] Given a graph $G=(V,E)$ with density $\rho_G= |E|/\binom{n}{2}$, there always exists a cut $(S,S^c)$ such that